RyDoug/copypasta/README.md

 CopyPasta is a utility written with AHK script to streamline template management.

-CopyPasta will copy and paste templates and bitmap images into emails, text boxes, word documents, or wherever Ctrl + v works.
+CopyPasta will copy and paste templates and bitmap images into emails, text boxes, word documents, or wherever ctrl + v works.

 ### Getting Started